Opinion: Report On Racism, But Ditch The Labels

 It's already nearly impossible to separate actual journalism from the argumentative noise on the cable networks that dominate so much of public perception.
 There are already too many journalists dancing day and night on the line that once separated fact and judgment.
 When that line is finally obliterated and we sink into the cesspool beckoning us to its depths, this historically flawed, imperfect tool for revealing and routing racism will look and sound indistinguishable from the noise and become just as irrelevant.

-On Sunday, the president wrote this:
+On Sunday, the president tweeted this:

 "So interesting to see 'Progressive' Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe, the worst, most corrupt and inept anywhere in the world (if they even have a functioning government at all), now loudly and viciously telling the people of the United States, the greatest and most powerful Nation on earth, how our government is to be run.
 Why don't they go back and help fix the totally broken and crime infested places from which they came."

 His words mirror those of avowed racists and xenophobes that date back to the birth of this country.
-Was that moral judgement, my last sentence?
+Was that moral judgment, my last sentence?
 I would argue no. I'd call it context, and it doesn't require my opinion, just a basic understanding of history.
 That's an alternative to labels: Report.
 Quote people.
 Cite sources.
 Add context.
-Leave the moral labeling to the people affected; to the opinion writers, the editorial writers, the preachers and philosophers and to the public we serve.
+Leave the moral labeling to the people affected; to the opinion writers, the editorial writers, the preachers and philosophers; and to the public we serve.

 We just have to do journalism.

-Note: Editor's note: NPR made the decision, this week, to call President Trump's tweets about a group of Democratic congresswomen, "racist."